We seek to understand how OA affects the chemistry of the oceans and its marine ecosystems

 However, historical carbon measurements along the West Coast have been infrequent and localized, with the exception of the 2007 North American Carbon Program West Coast Cruise.
 During this cruise, we observed seawater undersaturated with respect to aragonite upwelling onto large portions of the continental shelf, reaching depths of approximately 40-120 m along most transect lines and all the way to the surface on one transect off northern California.
 While seasonal upwelling of the undersaturated waters onto the shelf is a natural phenomenon in this region, the ocean uptake of anthropogenic CO2 has increased the areal extent of the affected area.

 The combination of natural processes and anthropogenic CO2 may make the coastal marine ecosystem on the U.S. West Coast particularly vulnerable to ocean acidification impacts.
-For example, there has been a near total failure of developing oysters in both aquaculture facilities and natural ecosystems on the West Coast in recent years.
+For example, there was a near total failure of developing oysters in Pacific Northwest hatcheries in recent years.
 Low pH may be a factor in the current oyster reproductive failure; however, more research is needed to disentangle potential acidification effects from other risk factors, such as episodic freshwater inflow, pathogen increases or low dissolved oxygen.

 The Arctic Ocean is a sentinel region for signs of ocean acidification.
 Corrosive waters reach shallower depths more so there than in any other ocean, and so impacts of ocean acidification on marine calcifiers will likely occur earlier there than in many other places.
 Ocean pH measurements in the Arctic are sparse, so we are working to expand our observation network into Arctic Ocean waters off Alaska to monitor the progression of ocean acidification and the impact on the unique marine ecosystem.